codebar-ag/docs.clouddocs.ch/docs/Configuration/Sections/Documents.md

 - If `infolist.enabled` is `false`, the detail sidebar is hidden.
 - `sortable` is optional; default is `false`.
 - The `identifier` must match your data keys exactly.
+- For field type details and label translations, refer to [SharedConfigurations.md](./SharedConfigurations.md).